 You can work out who is an introvert and who is an extrovert

 No one type is better or worse than the other, of course.
 However, some job roles are better suited to introverts, while others are better filled by those with extrovert personalities.

 If a job requires someone to work with people all day, it may be better suited to someone with an extrovert personality.
 Conversely, a role requiring someone to work for long periods on their own would likely be ideal for an introvert who likes their own space to concentrate.

-The Character DNA profile identifies whether a person thinks or feels in an introvert or extrovert way.
+The personality assessment tool identifies whether a person thinks or feels in an introvert or extrovert way.
 When an employer has this information to go on, they can make a more confident hiring decision and it will help them pick better employees.

-It should be remembered there are no positive or negative answers in a Character DNA profile.
+It should be remembered there are no positive or negative answers in a Personality profile.
 However, since everyone’s profile will be unique, it becomes far easier to see who can fulfil the requirements of the job position most closely and successfully.

 For example, if someone is identified as having extraverted thinking, they will be determined and confident in their role.
 This is ideal in scenarios where the employer requires a leader – a manager of a busy department, perhaps.
 However, the same person would likely be very out of place if they were interviewing to work in a care home.
 Someone exhibiting introverted feeling – i.e. a caring and considerate person – would be far better suited to such a role.

 These are extremes offered as examples, of course.
-However, they do indicate how much easier it would be to hire someone who has completed a Character DNA profile.
-More precisely, it increases the odds of hiring the right person for the job being interviewed for.
+However, they do indicate how much easier it would be to hire someone who has completed a personality assessment.
+More precisely, it helps an organisation pick better employees.

 Of course, the interview process is still vitally important.
-However, an employer who uses information gleaned from the interview together with the DNA profile they have obtained will find it far easier to find the right person for each role.
-With fewer people to interview, it may also be possible to spend more time with each person, thanks to the information discovered from each completed DNA profile.
+However, an employer who uses information gleaned from the interview together with the personality profile they have obtained will find it far easier to find the right person for each role.
+With fewer people to interview, it may also be possible to spend more time with each person, thanks to the information discovered from each completed report.